How Do You Know if Your Strategy is Working?

 If you’re typical of management, you’re probably thinking you already understand basic strategy.
 You pick a market, define your customer, and develop methods to reach your customer.
 But is management strategy that simple?
-No, it isn’t, and here’s why.
+How do you know if your strategy is working?

 That’s right, your business is about your customer.
 However, your strategy must address what you are not going to do as well as what you are going to do.
 Too often, a company will spend all its time focusing on the future actions necessary to enter new markets, acquire new customers, and build new revenue, and they’ll forget their current markets, customers, and revenue streams.
 And, what about their current cost structure and expenses?

 This is where the company’s management strategy might be a little weak — in the planning area.
 There are those areas in your business you have to let go of, retreat from, and take resources away from to implement your new strategy.
 Balance is the key.

 How often have you listened to management talk about “great new market possibilities”?
 About how “the grass is greener” and “the future is so bright”?
 They might wax poetic about new markets, new products, new possibilities, new directions, and new revenue sources.
 They only problem is…most of us can’t do two things at once very well.

 Your management strategy might detail all the new actions you can take to get from point A to point B but how much thought has gone into the repercussions of those actions?
 Do you risk your current customer base, your brand, your expenses, and so forth for the sake of “potential”?